ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

 However, it is supremely unhelpful in solving the Objective.
 What a waste of time.

-## Objective 5 &#8211; Network Log Analysis: Determine Compromised System<figure class="wp-block-pullquote">
+## Objective 5 &#8211; Network Log Analysis: Determine Compromised System

 > The attacks don&#8217;t stop!
-Can you help identify the IP address of the malware-infected system using these&nbsp;[Zeek logs](https://downloads.elfu.org/elfu-zeeklogs.zip)?&nbsp;_For hints on achieving this objective, please visit the Laboratory and talk with Sparkle Redberry._ </figure>
+Can you help identify the IP address of the malware-infected system using these&nbsp;[Zeek logs](https://downloads.elfu.org/elfu-zeeklogs.zip)?&nbsp;_For hints on achieving this objective, please visit the Laboratory and talk with Sparkle Redberry.

 <blockquote class="wp-block-quote is-style-large">
   <p>